dlutwuwei/upload/README.md

 * remotePath: the absolute path of your project in remote server;
 * disable: setting true will stop upload when save document, default false;

-> localPath is no useful, it's set to workspace root in code ;
+> localPath is not useful now, it's set to workspace root path in code;

 For example: